 There are a ton of VPN services to choose from, but they are definitely not all the same.
 VPNs differ in various facets, such as speed, security, server network, and customer service.
 Here is the criteria I used to decide on the best VPNs for Australia:

 - Provides a fast, reliable connection

 - Respects user privacy (doesn’t keep logs)

 Take a look at the testing methodology section found later in this article for more information about the criteria I used.

 Best VPNs for Australia

-ExpressVPN operates more than 3,000 servers in 94 countries, including options in Australia (in Brisbane, Melbourne, Perth, and Sydney).
-This VPN is known for its incredible speeds and ability to unblock geo-restricted media, such as that from Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
-If you’re a sports fan, ExpressVPN can help there too, as it unblocks ESPN, BT Sports, TSN, and more.
+ExpressVPN operates more than 3,000 servers in 94+ countries, including options in Australia (Brisbane, Melbourne, Perth, and Sydney).
+This VPN is known for its fast speeds and ability to unblock geo-restricted media, such as that from Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
+If you’re a sports fan, ExpressVPN can help there too, as it accesses ESPN, BT Sports, TSN, and more.
 In addition, if you’re traveling outside Australia and want to keep up with content from back home, ExpressVPN will enable you access to Foxtel, 7plus, and other sites.

 - Large server network

 - Very fast speeds

 - Great at accessing streaming sites